solana-labs/solana/docs/src/apps/jsonrpc-api.md

 - `<string>` - Pubkey of account to query, as base-58 encoded string
 - `<object>` - (optional) Configuration object containing the following optional fields:
   - (optional) [Commitment](jsonrpc-api.md#configuring-state-commitment)
-  - (optional) `encoding: <string>` - encoding for Account data, either "binary" (*slow*), "base64", or jsonParsed".
-If parameter not provided, the default encoding is "binary". "binary" is base-58 encoded and limited to Account data of less than 128 bytes. "base64" will return base64 encoded data for Account data of any size.
+  - `encoding: <string>` - encoding for Account data, either "base58" (*slow*), "base64", or jsonParsed". "base58" is limited to Account data of less than 128 bytes. "base64" will return base64 encoded data for Account data of any size.
     Parsed-JSON encoding attempts to use program-specific state parsers to return more human-readable and explicit account state data.
-If parsed-JSON is requested but a parser cannot be found, the field falls back to binary encoding, detectable when the `data` field is type `<string>`. **jsonParsed encoding is UNSTABLE**
+If parsed-JSON is requested but a parser cannot be found, the field falls back to base64 encoding, detectable when the `data` field is type `<string>`. **jsonParsed encoding is UNSTABLE**
-  - (optional) `dataSlice: <object>` - limit the returned account data using the provided `offset: <usize>` and `length: <usize>` fields; only available for "binary" or "base64" encoding.
+  - (optional) `dataSlice: <object>` - limit the returned account data using the provided `offset: <usize>` and `length: <usize>` fields; only available for "base58" or "base64" encoding.

 #### Results: